neptune-ai/docs/docs/learn-about-neptune/deployment.rst

 Using this configuration, you run your experiments wherever you want but send experiment logs to our servers on `neptune.ai`.
 This follows common SaaS platform practise.

-To get started, just register at http://neptune.ai/register and follow the onboarding instructions.
+To get started, just |register| and follow the onboarding instructions.

 On-premises Deployment
 ----------------------